hollydarter/Holly-Darter-Website/README.md

 A repository containing all files and code for a sample website created by Holly Darter.

-The website was created using html and a template from
+The website was created with html, CSS, and javascript, using a template from html5up.net